Haunted Dwelling — Easton Area Public Library

 The Easton Public Library is described as being "A handsome Carnegie building of blue stone from New Jersey, local bricks, and granite."

 Tom and I visited the Easton Public Library, not knowing much about it.
 It is indeed a beautiful, well-done structure, in the style and quality found in many of the other Carnegie libraries the visitor can see all around the country.
 To enter the original building, the visitor climbs a stairway "flanked by white marble walls to a landing of tile inlaid with patterns in green, red and yellow.
-Inside the original building, there are "Faux green marble columns" support the 12 ft high ceilings.
+Inside the original building, there are "Faux green marble columns" supporting the 12 ft high ceilings.
 Each major room of the library has heavy oak and glass doors, with arched windows on the top of each door.

 Looking at the park-like grounds, it looked a little odd; seeing things that one normally doesn't see on library grounds.
 We realized that this land once was a graveyard.
 We saw the sunken indentations where some graves were removed, and one or two iron railings that still protect what was the resting place of someone's beloved.
 Of course, we paid our respects to the two named graves.

 One must admire the determination and teamwork of the people of Easton.
 In 1895, the people decided that they wanted to have a large, public library.
 So, they formed a Library Association, with the idea that the new library would be funded and maintained by the school board, supported by taxpayers.
 After setting their sites on the old graveyard land, and having it in stone that the library's operating costs would be paid by public funds via the school board, they applied to Andrew Carnegie himself for one of Carnegie's grants.
-Andrew Carnegie was so impressed on how the people of Easton had gotten all their ducks in a row, gave them a $50,000 grant!
+Andrew Carnegie was so impressed on how the people of Easton had gotten all their ducks in a row, and gave them a $50,000 grant!
 Their brand new library opened in 1903!

 The Easton Public Library continued to grow throughout the years.
 Another Carnegie Grant was awarded in 1911, when the north addition was added.
 In 1941, a loft was added to this north addition, providing more book space.
 In 1963, the Easton Public Library received the honor of being named one of Pennsylvania's 28 District Library Centers.
 In 1968, the east addition was built.